electrode-io/react-native-electrode-bridge/README.md

 The bridge API is built around two messaging idioms, `events` and `requests` :

 - An event is a fire & forget message type.
 You should emit an event whenever you are not expecting any kind of response back from whoever is listening for this specific event.
-Because of this, there can be multiple listeners for a given event type.
+Because of this, there can be multiple listeners for a given event name.
 - On the other hand, a request expects some kind of response.
 You should send a request whenever you are asking for something (be it some data or just an acknowledgment that the request was successfully handled or not).
 A request can only have one "handler" registered for it.
 Also due to the fact that sending a request expects a response back; you can specify a timeout when sending the request.

 Both sides of the bridge (JS/Native) expose a similar API (mirrored) to respectively send requests and emit events, and also listen for specific events or requests.